npezzotti/nlb/README.md

 ./nlb <path_to_config_file>
 ```

-See the `examples/` directory for a sample configuration files.
+See the `examples/` directory for a sample configuration file.